SQream/sqream_docs/data_type_guides/index.rst

 *************************
 Data Type Guides
 *************************
-This page describes the following:
+This section describes the following:

 .. toctree::
    :maxdepth: 1